ezzye/YAMLView-for-Chrome/README.md

-# JSONView-for-Chrome
+# YAMLView-for-Chrome
-JSONView for Chrome
+YAMLView for Chrome

 Amend functionality so that it displays YAML rather than JSON.